arachtivix/mathstudynotes/chess/blender/README.md

 Blender version 3.4.1

-# Description of chess_blank_with_assets.blend

-There are some untracked files that contain most of the chess pieces as objects.
-There are 5 pieces with blend files and object names corresponding to each piece: "pawn", "bishop", "rook", "king", and "queen".
-These objects will copied and be manipulated by the scripts in this project as needed and are attached here because it is easier to start this way.

 # Chess Board Position Format

 The `create_chessboard()` function now returns a list of tuples containing position information for each square on the chess board.
 Each tuple contains: